 In 2016 the NEBS Board made a decision that rather than continuing to pay rent that they would look into building their own office building.
-Land was acquired in the downtown core and Stantec was retained to assist in the design and tender process.
-The building should be ready for occupancy in June 2018.
+Land was acquired in the downtown core and a Design Build Contract was entered into with ARCAN Construction.
+The project is underway and is expected to be completed in February 2019.

 Expansion of the NEBS program into the Yukon is still a priority strategy for NEBS.
-In 2016 and 2017 several meetings, presentations and communication took place with interested Yukon parties and the Yukon Government.
+In 2017 and 2018 several meetings, presentations and communication took place with interested Yukon parties and the Yukon Government.
 NEBS continues to advance this initiative.